EtheaDev/DBAwareLabeledComponents/README.md

 It is no longer necessary to keep the Label "connected" and "aligned" by hand to the editor: on every component you can specify 3 simple properties:
 - BoundCaption
-- BoundLabel.Labelposition (default lpTopLeft)
+- BoundLabel.Labelposition
 - BoundCaption.LabelSpacing (default 1)

+The label can be positioned in 12 posizioni:
+**lpTopLeft, lpTopCenter, lpTopRight, lpBottomLeft, lpBottomCenter, lpBottomRight, lpLeftTop, lpLeftMiddle, lpLeftBottom, lpRightTop, lpRightMiddle, lpRightBottom**

-*Look at those examples, showing all the components with different Label alignments:*
+*Look at those examples, showing all the components with different Label alignments: the demo is available into Demo Folder*

 | Sample | Description |
 | ------ | ----------- |